 Set Current Location

-The owners of the this pub themselves have been students of brewery.
-The beer served her is carefully crafted in order to suit a variety of palettes.
-They constantly reinvent their beers and work towards creating the best possible range of taste.
+The beer served at Bluejacket is carefully crafted in order to suit a variety of palettes.
+They constantly reinvent their beer and work towards creating the best possible range of taste.
 The food here is served at The Arsenal which is a part of the bluejacket family.
 They whip up some delicious American cuisine to complement the beer menu.
 Tasting tours of the brewery are available by prior arrangement, tickets can be bought online.

 Atlas Brew Works is a microbrewery that specializes in lagers and ales.
 It provides tours for visitors and one can simply walk in without prior reservation.
 Sample brews such as the India Pale Lager prepared using Waimea hops sourced from New Zealand, the 1500 South Cap Lager infused with German flavors and the rye-based Rowdy Ale.
 Even though it isn't a bar, it has happy hours every Friday.
 The staff is friendly and educates guests on the various brewing processes.
 The brewery tours are conducted only at even-numbered hours on Saturdays.